 Find duplicate files in Dropbox using Duplicate File Finder

-In the next moment, you will see an interactive diagram with all duplicates files in your Dropbox.
-In the menu bar of the app, click on .
+- In the next moment, you will see an interactive diagram with all of the duplicate files in your Dropbox.
+Switch to the Duplicate Files section from the menu panel on the top.

-Next, you will see a list of copies and their number on the left side of the app’s window.
-On the right side, you will see a preview of a file and its path.
+- You will see a list of duplicate files with the number of duplicate copies they have.
+On the right side of the window, you can see a preview of a file and its path.

 This method automatically detects all duplicate copies of each file in Dropbox.
 You can also select a type of file to find and delete duplicate photos, videos, documents and other file types in Dropbox.
 Duplicate File Finder carefully scans all items and compares their data byte-to-byte, so you can be sure that all files detected by the app are absolutely identical.